Sywooch/wow-logo/README.md

 # Sources from http://wow-logo.com - Yii2

-Client proved fraudster, he created the payment on freelancer.com and then account was closed with $2520 payment, which was refused to client, the site was already on hosting and client has gone.
+Client proved fraudster, he had created the payment on freelancer.com and then account was closed with $2520 payment, which was refused to client, the site was already on hosting and client was gone.

 ## Install via composer: